geraudmathe/Locomotive-fundamentals/README.md

 - You have basic knowledge about shell and command-line interface

 ### Organization of this book <a name="foreword_5"></a>

+This guide is structured as follow :

+First, an *Overview* of the CMS aims to introduce the environment and the main things to know about.

+*Getting something running in 5 minutes* may help Locomotive's beginners walking through the

 ## Overview <a name="overview"></a>